akirademoss/SolarEclipseMegaMovie/README.md

 ![gui cam preview example](https://user-images.githubusercontent.com/8731829/37075741-d854f49e-2198-11e8-944d-91428cc92fed.png)

 **Figure 10:**  Example of what camera preview would display on the monitor.
-Note: actual screenshot is taken using VNC viewer.
-Because the camera preview is displayed using the raspberry pi's GPU, you will not be able to view the the camera preview in VNC viewer.
-This is just to demonstrate how the camera preview would look on the raspberry pi.
+[3]

 # Footnotes

 [1] In the Bracketed Image Capture Sequence subsection of Take Eclipse the expose time above the image file captured is displaying only the denominator of the exposure time.
 Dividing 1 by the value printed is what the program is actually doing.

 [2] Regaurding the first footnote, the intended image capture sequence would be 1/125, 1/60, 1/30, 1/2, 1.
 This will produce images that gradually become brighter.

+[3] The actual screenshot in the monitor background is taken using VNC viewer.
+Because the camera preview is displayed using the raspberry pi's GPU, you will not be able to view the the camera preview in VNC viewer.
+This is just to demonstrate how the camera preview would look on the raspberry pi.

 # Source Cited